Occidental Mindoro State University: Mamburao campus and service areas

+University campus building in San Jose.

-OMSC expanded in the 1991–92 school year, with the absorption of Occidental Mindoro Community College in Mamburao by the state college.
+OMSC expanded in the 1991–1992 school year, with the absorption of Occidental Mindoro Community College in Mamburao by the state college.
 The community college became a satellite campus of the OMSC and became known as the OMSC-Mamburao Campus, which offers baccalaureate and non-degree courses.
 A 98.8725 ha plot owned by the Organization for the International Scientific and Cultural Advancement (OISCA) was also acquired by the state college through the Provincial Board and Provincial Development Council.

 Sofronio S. Sanqui was appointed college president on 19 December 1994 and sworn into office on 29 December, the same year, by DECS Secretary Ricardo T. Gloria, after the retirement of Rebong.
 Sanqui was the vice president for Academic Affairs and dean of the Graduate School before his appointment.
 Sanqui focused on human resource development and student development.

 The state college established the following service areas in San Jose, Occidental Mindoro: